UQ-RCC/hpc-docs/guides/RDM-guide.md

 A UQRDM Q collection is safe, backed up, and recoverable storage for research data.
 Q collections are automaticaly available on Bunya and onBunya.

 >[!IMPORTANT]
->**UQRDM, including Q collections are archival storage.** UQRDM is not suitable for working data that is constantly changing or is worked on by multiple users at the same time.
-UQRDM is not set up to deal well with large numbers of files (the default file allocation is 1 million).
-Data should be tarred or archived before being backed up to RDM.
+>**UQRDM, including Q collections are archival storage.** UQRDM collections are intended as long-term archival storage.
+UQRDM is not intended for rapidly changing data or simultaneous modification of the same file by multiple users (e.g. one person changing one field in a spreadsheet whilst somebody else has it open and is editing a different one) or in multiple locations (i.e. you should not edit a file on cloud.rdm.uq.edu.au or via HPC Bunya and on your desktop at the same time).
+The total number of files available per Q collection is limited (the default is one million) and lots of small files is slower to transfer than a few large files.
+UQRDM works best when files that are not being frequently used are stored in archive files (e.g. tar, zip, 7zip, rar) before being backed up to RDM.

 ![](RDM-graph-Git.bmp)